 What went wrong in the creation of this literary monsterpiece?

-Here are some of the issues with the book:
+Here are a handful of the issues with the book:

-- It tells employees they may not discuss their salaries, which violates the NLRA, the Equal Employment Opportunity Commission (EEOC), and the Lilly Ledbetter Act of 2009.
-It literally threatens to fire them for discussing wages.
-This is a gift to disgruntled employees’ attorneys.
+- It tells employees they may not discuss their salaries, and literally threatens to fire them for discussing wages.
+This flat-out, no question about it, blatantly violates federal law (the National Labor Relations Act, or NLRA).
+No one likes to hear that, but it’s true. this policy is a gift to a disgruntled employee’s attorney.

 - There is no discussion of safeguarding Protected Health Information or maintaining clinical standards.

 - It fails to properly address breaks and meal periods.

 - And the coup de grace: It addresses both email and social media in a manner which has been singled out by federal agencies as the way NOT to address these issues.
 I’m not kidding—it literally gives these agencies cause to sue you on behalf of your employees.

 Here’s where it gets really upsetting.